-Living in Camberley and Farnborough on the Hampshire/Surrey border for most of my childhood meant I was only a stones throw away from a place that became my festival home for many years, Reading festival was the biggest festival in the area and only a mere 30min train ride away.
+Living in Camberley and Farnborough on the Hampshire/Surrey border for most of my childhood meant I was only a stones throw away from a place that became my festival home for many years.
+Reading festival was the biggest festival in the area and only a mere 30min train ride away.
 No reason not to go really.

-Reading and Leeds festivals get underway the last weekend of August which also just happens to be the last bank holiday of the summer, if you ever needed an excuse to have a long weekend then this is it.
+Reading and Leeds festivals get underway on the last weekend of August which also just happens to be the last summer bank holiday.
+If you ever needed an excuse to have a long weekend then this is it.
 Dust of the last of your summer hippy clothing and get your butt’s over to Richfield Avenue!

-Back when I was going to Reading Festival is was known more commonly as Reading Rock, I think its fair to say that this is not the case so much nowadays as some years you find quite a bit of pop.
+Back when I was going to Reading Festival is was known more commonly as Reading Rock.
+I think its fair to say that this is not the case so much nowadays as some years you find quite a bit of pop.
 This is probably a reflection of the age of the crowd that now go to the festival.
-I should say though that I always check the line up and did pop along a few years ago and saw Biffy Clyro, Foo Fighters, Black Keys and some other great acts so Reading and Leeds still pull out the big guns.
+I should say though that I always check the line up.
+We did pop along a few years ago and saw Biffy Clyro, Foo Fighters, Black Keys and some other great acts so, Reading and Leeds still know how to pull out the big guns.

-The Reading Festival is the first and original of the two festivals and hglds the claim to being the world’s oldest popular music festival still in existence as it can trace its roots back to the 1950’s.
-Over the years the festival has played host to some of the most popular and most influential musicians of all time including Metallica, Pink Floyd, Foo Fighters, Eminem, Guns n’ Roses, Red Hot Chili Peppers, Fleetwood Mac, The Rolling Stones, The Kinks, AC/DC, The Pogues, Blur, Deep Purple, Alice Cooper, The Jam, The Who, Cream, Black Sabbath, Genesis, Nirvana, Iron Maiden, The Police, Status Quo, Oasis, Iggy Pop and The Offspring.
+The Reading Festival is the first and original of the two festivals.
+It also holds the claim to being the world’s oldest popular music festival still in existence as it can trace roots back to the 1950’s.
+Over the years the festival has played host to some of the most popular and most influential musicians of all time.
+Previous line ups include Metallica, Pink Floyd, Foo Fighters, Eminem, Guns n’ Roses, Red Hot Chili Peppers, Fleetwood Mac, The Rolling Stones, The Kinks, AC/DC, The Pogues, Blur, Deep Purple, Alice Cooper, The Jam, The Who, Cream, Black Sabbath, Genesis, Nirvana, Iron Maiden, The Police, Status Quo, Oasis, Iggy Pop and The Offspring.
 Quite a comprehensive list and that was just to name a few!

 When the Leeds Festival joined with Reading it gave a wider audience the chance to see the same great acts Reading had on offer.
-In the early 2000s the Leeds festival was plagued with riots and violence which led to problems in retaining its licence, the worst of these was in 2002 after which the festival was moved to the new site it now occupies.
+In the early 2000s the Leeds festival was plagued with riots and violence.
+Unfortunately this led to problems in retaining its licence.
+The worst of these was in 2002 after which the festival was moved to the new site it now occupies.
 It is so much better now and a safe delight to visit.

-For more information and full line up pop over to the festival website here
+For more information and for the full line up pop over to the official website here.